viku01999/liquibase-node-postgre/README.md

 ### 2.2 Install postgres server
 visit https://www.postgresql.org/download/linux/ubuntu/

-### 2.3 I am uing ubuntu 25 vsersion
+### 2.3 I am using ubuntu 25 vsersion
-I am uing ubuntu 25 you can do same for ubuntu 24
+I am using ubuntu 25 you can do same for ubuntu 24

 ### 2.4 For DB visualization install pg admin4
 Install pg admin4